-The SAGA Survey is a long-term project that we consider in three main stages summarized in \autoref{tab:roadmap}: (I) Determine the complete luminosity function for a handful of MW analogs using basic criteria; (II) Design targeting strategies which more efficiently identify high probability satellites without compromising completeness; and (III) Apply these criteria to 100 MW-analog systems.
-In \paperone{} we presented the results of SAGA Survey Stage I: 8 complete systems with relaxed target selection criteria, over 12,682 newly obtained galaxy spectra around the 8 systems, 16 newly discovered satellites, and 99 newly discovered very low-redshift ($z < 0.03$) galaxies (see also \autoref{tab:roadmap}).
+The SAGA Survey is a long-term project that we consider in three main stages, summarized in \autoref{tab:roadmap}: (I) determine the complete luminosity function for a handful of MW analogs using basic criteria, (II) design targeting strategies that more efficiently identify high-probability satellites without compromising completeness, and (III) apply these criteria to 100 MW-analog systems.
+In \paperone{} we presented the results of SAGA Survey Stage I: eight complete systems with relaxed target selection criteria, over 12,682 newly obtained galaxy spectra around the eight systems, 16 newly discovered satellites, and 99 newly discovered very low redshift ($z < 0.03$) galaxies (see also \autoref{tab:roadmap}).

-In this work we present results from Stage II of the SAGA Survey.
+In this work, we present results from Stage II of the SAGA Survey.
 This includes two major improvements over Stage I. First, we significantly improved our target selection strategies.
-Based on data from SAGA Stage I, we reduced the average number of targets per host by more than a factor of four (from $\sim$\,1,500 to $\sim$\,400).
+Based on data from SAGA Stage I, we reduced the average number of targets per host by more than a factor of 4 (from $\sim$1500 to $\sim$400).
 We detail these target selection strategies in \autoref{sec:target-selection}.
 Second, we expanded our photometric data to include both the Dark Energy Survey (DES) and the Legacy Surveys (LS) in addition to SDSS (Stage I used SDSS alone).
 This expansion provides us access to many more hosts, especially in the southern hemisphere (\autoref{fig:hosts_coverage}).
 In expanding our photometric coverage, some hosts have photometric coverage across multiple surveys.
 These data provide excellent test cases to understand differences among the photometric catalogs (see also \autoref{sec:phot-validation}).